I-Mihara/Demultiplex.jl/README.md

 ### Program features
 * Fast and accurate semi-global alignment
 * Robust to barcode mutations
-* No restriction s on barcode size or position
+* No restrictions on barcode size or position
 * Usable as julia package
 * Supports parallel computing